 Clemson University values the diversity of our student body as a strength and a critical component of our dynamic community.
-Students with disabilities or temporary injuries/conditions may require accommodations due to barriers in the structure of facilities, course design, technology used for curricular purposes, or other campus resources.
-Students who experience a barrier to full access to this class should let the instructor know and are encouraged to request accommodations through SAS (Student Accessibility Services) as soon as possible.
+Students with disabilities or temporary injuries/conditions may require accommodations due to barriers in the structure of facilities, Students who experience a barrier to full access to this class should let the instructor know and are encouraged to request accommodations through SAS (Student Accessibility Services) as soon as possible.
 To request accommodations through SAS, please see this link:

-https://www.clemson.edu/academics/studentaccess/register.html.
-You can also reach out to SAS with questions by calling 864-656-6848, visiting SAS at the ASC Suite 239, or stopping by the office as a drop-in appointment.
+www.clemson.edu/academics/student-accessibility-services/how-to-register/requestingaccommodations.
+You can also reach out to SAS with questions by calling 864-656-6848, email

+CUSAS@clemson.edu or visiting SAS at the ASC Suite 239.
+Contact the office for the most updated drop-in schedule if you would prefer not to schedule an appointment.